-- 1) Pose and Shape Adjustments: We obtain accurate localizations in ego-camera frame by fitting base shape priors to each non-occluded and non-truncated vehicle in the scene with respect to the ego-camera.
+1) Pose and Shape Adjustments: We obtain accurate localizations in ego-camera frame by fitting base shape priors to each non-occluded and non-truncated vehicle in the scene with respect to the ego-camera.
 While the pipeline is dependent on the keypoint localizations on these vehicles, factors like large depth from camera are bound to affect the accuracies with respect to ground truth.
 However, this approach ensures fairly accurate vehicle localizations for the pose-graph optimizer to apply its edge constraints.
-Fig. 6 illustrates wireframe fitting and subsequent mapping in ego-frame for a traffic scenario consisting of multiple vehicles. - 2) Odometry Estimation: For accurate visual odometry, we exploit distinguishable static ORB [2], [26] features on the road plane from entities like curbs, lane markers and any irregularities on the road to obtain quality point correspondences.
-While the approach is dependent on factors like reasonable visibility, we obtain robust performance over a diverse range of sequences many of which are over a 100 frames long.
-Fig. 7 illustrates how our method achieves a fairly accurate scaling of odometry to provide an initialization that competes well with the corresponding ground truth.
+Fig. 6 illustrates wireframe fitting and subsequent mapping in egoframe for a traffic scenario consisting of multiple vehicles.